Mato Grosso do Sul: Vegetation

 The "cerrado" landscape is characterized by extensive savanna formations crossed by gallery forests and stream valleys.
-Cerrado includes various types of vegetation.
+This ecosystem includes various types of vegetation.
 Humid fields and "buriti" palm paths are found where the water table is near the surface.
-Alpine pastures occur at higher altitudes and mesophytic forests on more fertile soils.
-The "cerrado" trees have characteristic twisted trunks covered by a thick bark, and leaves which are usually broad and rigid.
+Alpine pastures occur at higher altitudes, and mesophytic forests grow on more fertile soils.
+The "cerrado" trees have distinctive twisted trunks covered in thick bark, and their leaves are typically broad and rigid.
 Many herbaceous plants have extensive roots to store water and nutrients.
-The plant's thick bark and roots serve as adaptations for the periodic fires which sweep the cerrado landscape.
-The adaptations protect the plants from destruction and make them capable of sprouting again after the fire.
+The plants' thick bark and roots serve as adaptations to the periodic fires that sweep through the cerrado landscape, protecting them from destruction and allowing them to sprout again after the fire.

 The state is located in western Brazil, in a region mostly occupied by the inland marshes of the Pantanal.
 The highest elevation is the 1,065 m high Morro Grande.

 History

 In the 1630s, the Jesuits also established short-lived missions among the Guaraní people in the Itatín region of present-day Mato Grosso do Sul, Brazil.
 They were destroyed by Bandeirantes and revolts by the indigenous people.

 The first peoples or indigenous peoples of Mato Grosso do Sul, particularly occupying the Nhande Ru Marangatu tropical rainforested area, are the Guarani-Kaiowá, first contacted by non-indigenous peoples in the 1800s.

 On October 11, 1977, the state was created by dividing the state of Mato Grosso.
 Its status as a state went into full effect two years later on January 1, 1979.
-The new state also incorporated the former territory of Ponta Porã and the northern part of the former territory of Iguaçu.
+The new state also incorporated the entirety of the former territory of Ponta Porã.